zemm/katiska/content/00-irrationale-and-blah-blah-blah.md

     | Ethernet Switch     |
     +---------------------+

 The building will be mostly done by arranging stuff with eye, measuring and rounding the measurements to nicely looking numbers.
-The boards will propably be between two vertical acrylic sheets that have rails routed to them.
-The case will propably not have full coverage of side panels because of a better ventilation and access.
+The boards will probably be between two vertical acrylic sheets that have rails routed to them.
+The case will probably not have full coverage of side panels because of a better ventilation and access.

 I'll leave the rest of the subject for some actual building with pictures.